Apple Pie Day

 In addition to all the activities listed above, OCEANetwork staffs a table in the Galleria of the Capitol where we hand out information about home education to the public and give everyone "an apple from the teacher."
 We hope to help legislators and the general public understand how well home education works!.

 These efforts take many hours of volunteer time.
-OCEANetwork has assembled a dynamic committee to spearhead this effort: Wes & Deborah Butler, Dallas Dubke, Jody Newland, and Amber Smith.
+OCEANetwork has assembled a dynamic committee to spearhead this effort: Wes & Deborah Butler, Dallas Dubke, Holly Butler, Jody Newland, Timothy Perkins, and Amber Smith.
 We wish to thank them for their devotion to home education freedoms.

 But Apple Pie Day would be nothing without the dedication of home educators from around Oregon.
 You make a lasting impression on your legislators when you travel to Salem to meet them.
 Together we can make the difference that will ensure continued freedom for all Oregon home educating families!